-The ACJ follows the advanced teaching methods developed in the best journalism education programmes in the world, adapting these methods to specifically Asian conditions and introducing certain innovations.
+The ACJ follows the advanced teaching methods developed in the best journalism education programmes in the world, adapting these methods to specifically Asian conditions and introducing significant innovations.
 It combines a rigorous academic curriculum with intensive practical training, endeavouring to strike a balance between education (i.e., acquisition of knowledge) and training (i.e., the imparting of professional skills).

-The ACJ’s one-year programme of postgraduate education in journalism is spread over three trimesters: from July to the following April end.
+The ACJ’s programme of postgraduate education in journalism is spread over three trimesters: from July to the following April end.
 It is designed to introduce talented students with a first degree and no prior experience in journalism to the various branches of the media and help them acquire the knowledge, skills, and discernment necessary for ready employment in the profession.

 To this end, the strongest emphasis is placed on practical journalism.
 First, through lectures and workshops, students are instructed in the tools and techniques of the journalist.
-Then they apply what they have learned in the classroom by undertaking, reporting and production assignments.
+Then they apply what they have learned in the classroom by undertaking reporting and production assignments.

 While emphasising practical work, the College does not neglect the wider educational needs of the future journalists.
 Through a series of required lectures, seminars and workshops, as well as elective courses, students are exposed to the challenge of serious, quality journalism, to the history and problems of the media, and to many key issues confronting not only India but also the world.